Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Most patients will require morphine or an equivalent opioid for adequate pain relief, although incident pain is less responsive.
 Adjunctive agents such as nonsteroidal anti-inflammatory drugs and corticosteroids are often prescribed and appear moderately effective and safe.[

 In addition to providing analgesia, the clinician introduces treatments designed to prevent further weakening of skeletal integrity, which may lead to loss of functional status or further pain.
-Bone-targeting agents such as the bisphosphonates (zoledronic acid or pamidronate) or denosumab (refer to the Bisphosphonates and denosumab section of this summary for more information) have been demonstrated to reduce future skeletal-related events and to reduce the likelihood of increased pain or increased use of opioids in patients with advanced cancer.[
+Bone-targeting agents such as the bisphosphonates (zoledronic acid or pamidronate) or denosumab have been shown to reduce future skeletal-related events and to reduce the likelihood of increased pain or increased use of opioids in patients with advanced cancer.[

 Palliative radiation therapy produces complete or partial pain relief in up to 80% of treated patients; the median duration of relief exceeds 6 months.[